 Identity Configurations, Balance, and Effectiveness in the Multicultural Environment

-Research findings on adaptiveness and effectiveness in a bicultural context revealed that bicultural individuals (who identify with two national [local] cultures), demonstrated higher creativity, effectiveness, and adjustment in cross-cultural contexts (e.g., Cheng, Sanchez-Burks, & Lee, 2008; Lee, 2010; Maddux, Galinsky, & Tadmor, 2010; Tadmor, Tetlock, & Peng, 2009; Tadmor et al., 2012).
-Unexpectedly, findings also revealed that marginal individuals (who identify equally low with both home and host cultures) demonstrated similar pattern to those of bicultural individuals, generally demonstrating higher creativity, effectiveness, cultural intelligence, and adjustment than assimilated or separated individuals, although not as high as biculturals (Lee, 2010; Lee et al., 2018; Tadmor et al., 2012).
-This general pattern of findings poses a theoretical challenge to acculturation models that a priori separated the discussion of marginalization from the general discussion of balance, or did not discuss marginalization at all (Lee et al., 2018; Shokef & Erez, 2006; Tadmor & Tetlock, 2006).
-For example, the acculturation complexity model did not discuss marginalization, stating that individuals who adopt this strategy are less likely to feel accountable to any cultural group (Tadmor & Tetlock, 2006).
-Other models separated the discussion on marginalization from the general discussion of balance, suggesting different logic to explain the findings regarding the effectiveness of marginalization (Lee et al., 2018; Tadmor, Tetlock, & Peng, 2009).
-Notably, as one possible explanation of their results, Tadmor et al. (2012) suggested that like bicultural individuals, marginal individuals may also have a balanced identity structure, but with lower identification strength, which leads to higher identity complexity, cognitive complexity, and effectiveness.
+Research findings on adaptiveness and effectiveness in a bicultural context revealed that bicultural individuals (who identify with two national [local] cultures), demonstrated higher creativity, effectiveness, and adjustment in cross-cultural contexts (e.g., [15,21,43–45]).
+Unexpectedly, findings also revealed that marginal individuals (who identify equally low with both home and host cultures) demonstrated similar pattern to those of bicultural individuals, generally demonstrating higher creativity, effectiveness, cultural intelligence, and adjustment than assimilated or separated individuals, although not as high as biculturals [15,18,44].
+This general pattern of findings poses a theoretical challenge to acculturation models that a priori separated the discussion of marginalization from the general discussion of balance, or did not discuss marginalization at al. [13,14,18].
+For example, the acculturation complexity model did not discuss marginalization, stating that individuals who adopt this strategy are less likely to feel accountable to any cultural group [14].
+Other models separated the discussion on marginalization from the general discussion of balance, suggesting different logic to explain the findings regarding the effectiveness of marginalization [18,21].
+Notably, as one possible explanation of their results, Tadmor et al. [15] suggested that like bicultural individuals, marginal individuals may also have a balanced identity structure, but with lower identification strength, which leads to higher identity complexity, cognitive complexity, and effectiveness.

-In the multicultural context, Harush et al. (2016) also suggested shifting the focus from identity strength per se, to balance as predictor of effectiveness in a multicultural context.
+In the multicultural context, Harush et al. [20] also suggested shifting the focus from identity strength per se, to balance as predictor of effectiveness in a multicultural context.
 Accordingly, individuals who display symmetry in their identification with global and local identities are classified as balanced identity types (glocal and marginal).
-On the other hand, individuals with one dominant identity type are classified as unbalanced identity types (global or local) (see Figure 1).
+On the other hand, individuals with one dominant identity type are classified as unbalanced identity types (global or local) (see Fig 1).
 This shift in focus to the balance between identities still requires explanation of the nature of the identity balance and the way it drives leadership effectiveness in a multicultural context.
-To explain why and how balanced identity configurations drives the effectiveness of multicultural team leaders, we theoretically develop previous suggestions (Harush at al., 2016; Tadmor et al., 2012), linking balanced configurations to identity complexity (Roccas & Brewer, 2002) and delineates how these configurations are related to effective cognitive, emotional, and behavioral tendencies in the multicultural context.
+To explain why and how balanced identity configurations drives the effectiveness of multicultural team leaders, we theoretically develop previous suggestions [15,20], linking balanced configurations to identity complexity [27] and delineates how these configurations are related to effective cognitive, emotional, and behavioral tendencies in the multicultural context.

 -------------------------------

-Insert Figure 1 about here
+Insert Fig 1 about here

 -------------------------------

+Fig 1.
+Extended global acculturation model.